-In these lessons, we will learn how to solve distance word problems where the objects are traveling in opposite directions.
+In these lessons, we will learn how to solve rate time distance word problems where the objects are traveling in opposite directions.
 You may be required to find the time when the objects meet or the time when the objects are a certain distance apart.

 Distance problems are word problems that involve the distance an object will travel at a certain average rate for a given period of time.